wcgordon1/lamplighter/manuscript/publish/ch5_The_Night_Wardens.md

 As they climbed back up to street level, Ivy found herself walking between Rooke and Tamsin, with Cole slightly ahead and Ms. Kestrel leading the group.
 The evening air felt cooler after the warmth of the basement room, and the fog was beginning to thicken, giving the lamplights soft halos that reminded her of the visual cue they'd discussed.

 "The blink code isn't magic," Tamsin explained as they walked.
 "It's just the lamp control system repurposed.
-City Works installed it for maintenance efficiency—they can test bulbs and switches remotely.
+City Works installed it for maintenance efficiency; they can test bulbs and switches remotely.
 We have an arrangement."

 "What kind of arrangement?"
 Ivy asked.